Our Independent Living/Deaf Services Coordinator works one-on-one with consumers providing assistance in a variety of ways including:

 Teaches consumers to advocate for themselves with tasks such as getting a sign language interpreter for appointments at doctor’s offices, hospitals, Social Security Offices, DHS offices, landlord’s offices etc; accessing community services, requesting reasonable accommodations and addressing general communication issues; provides services to obtain housing.
 Also provides assistance with bill/letter translation.

-Skills Training - Tailored to meet individual needs - Training may include budgeting, banking, using public transportation, household organization, basic computer training, communications and training in the use of adaptive equipment and services such as TTY’s, videophone, Captel Captioned Phone, RI Relay and alerting/adaptive devices.
+Skills trainings are tailored to meet individual needs.
+They may include budgeting, banking, using public transportation, household organization, basic computer training, communications and training in the use of adaptive equipment and services such as TTY’s, videophone, Captel Captioned Phone, RI Relay and alerting/adaptive devices.

 In addition to the above services, our Deaf Services Coordinator collaborates with other OSCIL staff to provide assistance with other OSCIL services to individuals and other service providers.